 Cryo Cure machine presets can bring down moisture content to 1 percent.
 This is ideal for extraction purposes.

-Describe the Cryo Cure consumption experience.
+Describe the Live Resin Flower consumption experience.
 What’s it like?

-The Cryo Cure process preserves THC-A and results in little to no Delta-9 THC and CBN.
-These cannabinoids can cause a heavy-feeling high.
-Without their presence in a Cryo Cure product, consumers can expect a more energetic and uplifting experience.
+The Live Resin Flower process preserves THC-A and results in little to no delta-9 THC (pre-smoke!) and little CBN, which degrades from delta-9 THC and contributes to “couch lock.”
+Without their presence in Live Resin Flower, consumers can expect a more energetic and uplifting experience.